WinVector/rquery/extras/SparkR.md

 SQL vs pipelines for data transformation
 ----------------------------------------

-Without a pipe-line based operator notation the common ways to control Spark include SQL or sequencing SparkR data transforms. `rquery` is a complimentary approach that can be combined with these other methodologies.
+Without a pipe-line based operator notation the common ways to control Spark include SQL or sequencing SparkR data transforms. `rquery` is a complementary approach that can be combined with these other methodologies.

 One issue with SQL, especially for the novice SQL programmer, is that it can be somewhat unintuitive.